Rockman-Blue/SANS_HHC_2024/Act 2/Drone-Path.md

 I go back to the challenge window and input the activation code to get the silver trophy for this challenge.

 ![Screenshot 2024-12-28 113354](https://github.com/user-attachments/assets/5d0cf227-da30-4bb0-aa7a-ccfaaae588cb)

+Next, it's time for me to talk to Piney to start the PowerShell challenge.